alanrios2001/PTOIE-Flair/README.md

 A pt-br OpenIE model.

 ## UPDATE
-New best pre-trained model(TradOIE_v3) available, just doenload it on the Google Drive link above.
+New version of PTOIE model(best) available, just doenload it on the Google Drive link above.

 ## Setup Project: